 Wiki concept is not new.
 We hear many questions like “How I should setup Wiki in Fibery?”.
-Fibery consists of connected apps and you may expect that Wiki is just a separate app.
+Fibery consists of connected Spaces and you may expect that Wiki is just a separate Space.
 You can do it like this, but there is a better way to organize information in Fibery.

-Trivial way to have a Wiki is just creating a Wiki app that will have folders and documents inside.
+Trivial way to have a Wiki is just creating a Wiki Space that will have folders and documents inside.
 This was our first iteration around Wiki in our own company:

 Here we have many folders for various logical sections: Marketing, Design, etc. You can nest folders and link documents together.
 Nothing unusual.

 Wiki tends to become a mess with time.

 In almost any company wiki has thousands of irrelevant pages and lots of abandoned folders.
 The problem here is noise.
 When you have to find an important piece of information, it’s just buried behind hundreds of other documents.
 Search not always helps.
 Tags and folders not always help.
 You have to suffer and keep trying.

 Our next wiki iteration is about tight connections between real work and documents.